Jimmy Spencer: Early years

-Spencer debuted in the Busch Series in 1985, finishing 19th at North Carolina Motor Speedway in the No. 67 Pontiac for Frank Cicci Racing, which was also his Modified team.
-The team ran twice in 1987 with a best-finish 36th, then ran the full season in 1988, finishing seventh in the point standings with 5 top-5's and 13 top-10's in the No. 34.
+Spencer debuted in the Busch Series in 1985, finishing nineteenth at North Carolina Motor Speedway in the No. 67 Pontiac for Frank Cicci Racing, which was also his Modified team.
+The team ran twice in 1987 with a best-finish 36th, then ran the full season in 1988, finishing seventh in the point standings with five top-fives and thirteen top-tens in the No. 34.
 In 1989, Spencer won his first career Busch race, the Mountain Dew 400 at Hickory Motor Speedway.
-Spencer later won another two that season at Orange County and Myrtle Beach, finishing 15th in the final standings.
+Spencer later won another two that season at Orange County and Myrtle Beach, finishing fifteenth in the final standings.

 1989–1994

-In 1989, he moved to the Winston Cup Series, driving the No. 88 Crisco-sponsored Pontiac for Buddy Baker's team in 17 of the 29 races.
-He posted three top 10's and finished 34th in points.
-He then ran full-time in 1990, finishing in the top 10 twice for Rod Osterlund Racing in the No. 57 Heinz-sponsored Pontiac and finished 24th in points.
+In 1989, he moved to the Winston Cup Series, driving the No. 88 Crisco-sponsored Pontiac for Buddy Baker's team in seventeen of the 29 races.
+He posted three top-tens and finished 34th in points.
+He then ran full-time in 1990, finishing in the top-ten twice for Rod Osterlund Racing in the No. 57 Heinz-sponsored Pontiac and finished 24th in points.
 In 1991, Spencer moved to the No. 98 Banquet Foods Chevrolet for Travis Carter Motorsports.
-Despite six top-10 finishes, Spencer dropped one position in the standings due to twelve DNFs.
+Despite six top-ten finishes, Spencer dropped one position in the standings due to twelve DNFs.
 He began 1992 with Carter, but moved down to the Busch Series to drive the No. 20 Daily's 1st Ade-sponsored Oldsmobile for Dick Moroso after Carter's team folded early in the season.
 He responded with his second career wins at both Myrtle Beach Speedway and Orange County Speedway.

 Late in the 1992 season, Spencer joined Bobby Allison Motorsports' Cup team and posted three top-fives in the last four races of the season.
-He signed to drive Allison's No. 12 Meineke-sponsored Ford Thunderbird full-time in 1993, and finished in the top 5 five times, resulting in a career-best 12th-place in the final standings.
+He signed to drive Allison's No. 12 Meineke-sponsored Ford Thunderbird full-time in 1993, and finished in the top-five five times, resulting in a career-best twelfth place in the final standings.
 In 1994, he drove the No. 27 McDonald's-sponsored Ford for Junior Johnson and won his first two and only career Cup races, the Pepsi 400 at Daytona, and the DieHard 500 at Talladega.
 On the final lap at Daytona, Spencer won his first career Cup race passing Ernie Irvan for his only scored lap lead.
 He also won his first career pole award for the Tyson Holly Farms 400 at North Wilkesboro Speedway.
 Other than that, the season was a huge disappointment, as he would only score two further Top 10 finishes and finished the season 29th in the standings.